dprats/submit_nns_proposal_tutorial/README.md

 This is a static page (hosted on the Internet Computer) that gives user instructions on how to submit motion proposals to the NNS.

+You can see it deployed to a canister here: https://3ndt4-3yaaa-aaaah-qbjaq-cai.raw.ic0.app/

 ## Running the project locally

 If you want to test your project locally, you can use the following commands: